 We have a complete guide on wood glue that will take you through the steps to using it, projects you can use it on, and the best wood glues you can buy online.
-Wood glue is relatively safe and easy to use.
+Wood glue is safe and easy to use.

 Using Glue Bottles

 A great way to keep your hands free of Gorilla Glue when using it is to use glue bottles.
-Glue bottles are bottles that you can fill with the glue you have chosen and it will make using that glue practically mess-free.
+Glue bottles are bottles that you can fill with the glue you have chosen and it will make using that glue mess-free.